slarrauri/css_text_for_flutter/README.md

 # CSS Text

 This library makes it easy for you to convert HTML and CSS content into `RichText` widgets.
 It supports most CSS properties that are relevant to text content, except those related to text alignment.
+Created by: Ashraff Hathibelagal
+Updated by: Sebastian Larrauri
+See changelog.md for changes.

 Here's some sample HTML content with inline CSS styles: